-Educational software that supports learning in and outside of the classroom, in addition to funding available in the textbooks and learning materials amount.
+Digital learning tools that support learning in and outside of the classroom, in addition to funding available in the textbooks and learning materials amount.

 Classroom Supplies

 Materials used in the classroom to facilitate effective learning in the classroom including classroom equipment.
 Classroom supplies are not learning materials.